-Advance care directives (ACDs)
+Advance health directives (AHDs)

-An advance care directive is a formal record of a person's preferences for future care if they lose capacity and therefore cannot provide consent to medical treatment.
-If your patient does not have capacity you should explore whether they have an ACD.
-You must refer to an ACD if there is one.
+An advance health directive is a formal record of a person's preferences for future care if they lose capacity and therefore cannot provide consent to medical treatment.
+It can also outline what sorts of treatments that the patient would refuse.
+It includes medical or surgical treatment, including palliative care and life-sustaining treatment.
+If your patient does not have capacity, you should explore whether they have an AHD.
+You must refer to an AHD if there is one.